-Current projects explore business models in the arts and cultural sector, the application of ‘design thinking’ to policy making practices and processes in government, and the intersections between design, arts expertise and big data.
+Current projects explore business models in the arts and cultural sector, the application of ‘design thinking’ to policy making practices and processes in government, and the intersections between design thinking and big data.

-Creative Lenses is a four-year action research project funded by the Creative Europe programme of the European Commission.
-The aim of the project is to understand and develop capabilities in business model innovation in the arts and cultural sector.
+Creative Lenses is a four-year collaboration project (2015-19) funded by the Creative Europe programme of the European Commission.
+It aims to strengthen and develop the business capacity and sustainability of European cultural and arts organisation.
 The project brings together a range of partners from across Europe including two networks of arts organisations, as well as innovative cultural centres and venues and two universities.
 UAL’s role includes contributing an action research methodology to learn from a series of experimental ‘catalyst’ projects in which the arts organisations try out new approaches to develop aspects of their business models.

 Design Thinking and Policy Practice

-Design Thinking and Policy Practice is an evolving series of small projects which together explore, investigate and assess the contributions that ‘designerly’ expertise can make to policy making practices and processes.
-It includes an innovative collaboration with the Policy Institute at Kings College London, which involves joint PhD studentships to build knowledge about this emerging field.
+Design Thinking and Policy Practice is an evolving series of projects which together explore, investigate and assess the contributions that ‘designerly’ expertise can make to policy making practices and processes.
+It includes an international project that aims to contain Anti-Microbial Resistance in India through developing and prototyping ‘smart’ regulation and an innovative collaboration with The Policy Institute at Kings College London, which involves joint PhD studentships to build knowledge about this emerging field.